Demonstrandum/Playground/README.md

 Install Bazel, see [bazel.build/install](https://bazel.build/install).

-- On Windows you will need to Visual Studio (yup.) or at least the Windows {10,11} SDK to use the MSVC compiler.
+- On Windows you will need to install Visual Studio (the IDE) or at least the Windows {10,11} SDK to use the MSVC compiler.
 After Bazel is installed (recommend through Chocolatey, `choco install bazel`), you need to modify your users environment variables to have `BAZEL_VC` point to your `VC` folder containing your compiler tools.
 - macOS and *nix environments are more straightforward.
 Just install Bazel with `brew install bazel` or through your native package manager.
 Make sure Java version ≥11 is available/default.

 ![macos-screenshot](https://user-images.githubusercontent.com/26842759/220960536-9875f36d-09df-491a-bb5c-ed5e35119799.png)